chrischiedo/pesapal-api-spring-boot/README.md

 $ ./mvnw spring-boot:run
 ```

 >**Note**: By default, this sample project is using Kenyan demo keys.
-Feel free to switch to any other keys of the country of your choice from the link below:
+Feel free to switch to any other keys of the country of your choice from this link:
 https://developer.pesapal.com/api3-demo-keys.txt

 You can change the demo keys from the `application.properties` file.

 ## Sample API call using Postman
-Here is a screenshot showing the results of a GET request:
+Here is a screenshot showing the results of a GET request for a `Transaction Status`:

 Endpoint: http://localhost:8080/api/transaction-status?orderTrackingId=xxxxxx